Jinec98/Jinec98/README.md

 - 🌱 I’m currently focusing on 3D Vision, Computer Graphics.
 - 👀 This is my [homepage](https://www.jincenjiang.com).
 Come in and have a look :)
-- 💬 I have conducted some work in point cloud deep learning, if you have any good ideas, feel free to chat with me.
+- 💬 I have conducted some works in point cloud deep learning, if you have any good ideas, feel free to chat with me.
 - 🤔 I will release my work to the community at the appropriate time.

 <!---